fjcloud/llamapod/README.md

 # Llamapod

-Drop easily your llm API on an OpenShift Cluster
+Drop easily your LLM API on an OpenShift Cluster

 ## Get Started